 In the first part of this blog, we explored what AI is, looked at some history and some of the applications of AI in business.
 I left you with the thought that the application of AI to vision is one of the big areas for growth.
-This blog will explore this in more detail and includes links to cool things that have been done recently.
+This blog will explore this in more detail and provide Functionize's perspective of where new techniques are impacting business development.

 Visual applications of AI can be split into three: machine vision, the creation of artificial scenes and the visualization of big data.
 Each of these uses different techniques and they have different applications.
 But before we go into detail I want to give some more background on neural networks, especially Convolutional Neural Networks (CNNs), which are widely used in computer vision and AI applications.